ellaskolnick/multi_class_tests/notes/tests.md

 # returns new reading chunk that fits the given parameters

+# retruns 0 if string is emtpy

+# fails when reading time is less than or equal to 0

 Diary:

+# returns empty array

+# fails with reading time that is less than 0

+# returns zero when contents is 0

-# fails with no entries
+# no entries returns nil (find)